ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 ## Prerequisites

 - <a href="https://ballerina.io/downloads/" target="_blank">Ballerina 2201.7.0 (Swan Lake Update 7)</a>
--  Download the **JSON Definitions ZIP archive** from the <a href="http://hl7.org/fhir/us/carin-bb/STU2/downloads.html" target="_blank">Carin BB implementation guide</a> and extract it to your current directory.
+- A text editor
+  >**Tip:** Preferably, <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> with the
+  <a href="https://wso2.com/ballerina/vscode/docs/" target="_blank">Ballerina extension</a> installed.

-    >**Note:** Alternatively, you can download a preferred standard implementation guide containing all the FHIR specification definition files from the <a href="http://fhir.org/guides/registry/" target="_blank">FHIR Implementation Guide registry</a>.
-It is recommended to use the STU version of the implementation guides.
+-  A directory containing all FHIR specification definition files.
+You can download a preferred standard implementation guide from the [FHIR Implementation Guide registry](http://fhir.org/guides/registry/)

+    >**Note:** It is recommended to use the STU version of the implementation guides.
 Make sure that the downloaded specification archive has the `StructureDefinition`, `ValueSet`, and `CodeSystem` files for the Implementation Guide (IG) resources when extracted.

 ## Usage